switch247/mini-expense-tracker/README.md

 <div align="center">

   <br />
   Expense Ease is an advanced AI-driven expense management tool built with Next.js and TypeScript.
 It allows users to input their income, expenses, and budgets, providing personalized financial advice using OpenAI's GPT-4 model.
-The project features responsive design and effective budget management capabilities.
+The project features responsive design and effective budget management capabilities for effectively manage the expense.

   <br />